rakib00-dev/digital-agency-web/README.md

 TO DO:
 [x]make the project section html content and css style.
 [ ]create the project section img on hover effect.
-[ ]create the project section on scroll in javaScript.
+[ ]create the project section on scroll effect in javaScript.